neverwannafly/PlayChess/readme.md

 ## Hosting
 Curently the live view of application is hosted on https://playchesswebsite.herokuapp.com/<br>
 Feel free to check it out. <br>
-NOTE - The live view is currently experiencing some bugs in chessboard functionality.
-It would be fixed as soon as possible!

 ## <a name="env"></a>Setting up virtual env
 #### For UNIX based devices(linux/mac)